Interesting & Fun Facts About Cancun, Mexico

 Promo Code: CANCUN10

-Another fun fact: Between 2009 and 2010, Cancun underwent a major beach restoration project that added 7 miles of coast between 40-70 yards wide.
-This project cost about $70 million dollars.
-1.3 billion gallons (6.1 cubic meters) of sand were added, which means there is plenty of beach for you and your friends to relax on!
+Another fun fact: Between 2009 and 2010, Cancun underwent an ambitious beach restoration project that expanded the coast by seven miles, spanning 40-70 yards in width.
+This undertaking, costing approximately $70 million, added a staggering 1.3 billion gallons of sand, ensuring ample space for you and your friends to relax.

 Photo Spot: Cancun Sign, Playa Delfines | Taken By Local Lens, Daniel